marionettejs/backbone.marionette/readme.md

 ### Financial Support

-I understand that not everyone can offer assitance with code, but submissions, and answer questions.
+I understand that not everyone can offer assitance with code, bug submissions, and answer questions.
 That's fine.
 Everyone has their own strengths.

 If you're using Marionette and you're finding that it is